Vincent Adams Renouf: Family background

 Vincent Adams Renouf was born at Düsseldorf, Germany on December 15, 1876, the son of Edward Renouf (1846–1934), a professor of chemistry, and his wife, Annie Vincent Whelpley (1849–1930), an artist and composer.
 Both parents had Boston connections: Edward Renouf was the son of a Boston-born, Harvard-educated, Episcopalian priest; Annie Whelpley was a great-great-granddaughter of Gov. Samuel Adams (1722–1803).

 Edward Renouf received a PhD from the University of Freiberg in 1880.
-He taught chemistry at the University of Munich until 1885, when he returned to the United States to join the faculty of Johns Hopkins University.
+He taught chemistry at the Ludwig-Maximilians-Universität München until 1885, when he returned to the United States to join the faculty of Johns Hopkins University.

 Edward and Annie Renouf had two children: Edward Davenport Renouf (1872–1954), born in Boston, and Vincent Adams Renouf (1876–1910), the subject of this article.

 When Edward Renouf returned to the United States to teach at Johns Hopkins, he and Annie Renouf effectively separated.
-In her passport application in 1915, she submitted an affidavit explaining her protracted stay abroad: "...I ceased to reside in the United States about 1881...I have since resided temporarily at Germany, Austria, Italy and Switzerland...I arrived at Locarno, Switzerland where I am now temporarily residing in December 1915; I came to Europe to engage in my work as a painter and composer and am now obliged to remain here on account of my health....I maintain the following ties of family in the United States: husband, professor Edward Renouf, Monkton, Maryland and brother: James Davenport Whelpley, c/o Century Magazine, New York...my husband owns real estate and I receive $1,500 annually from him."
+In her passport application in 1915, she submitted an affidavit explaining her protracted stay abroad: "...
+I ceased to reside in the United States about 1881...
+I have since resided temporarily at Germany, Austria, Italy and Switzerland ...
+I arrived at Locarno, Switzerland where I am now temporarily residing in December 1915; I came to Europe to engage in my work as a painter and composer and am now obliged to remain here on account of my health ....
+I maintain the following ties of family in the United States: husband, professor Edward Renouf, Monkton, Maryland and brother: James Davenport Whelpley, c/o Century Magazine, New York ... my husband owns real estate and I receive $1,500 annually from him."

 Annie Renouf died at Florence, Italy on May 4, 1930.

 Edward Renouf died on November 1, 1934.